ProjectQ-Framework/FermiLib/docs/examples.rst

 Examples
 ========

-All of these example codes (and many more!) can be found on `GitHub <https://github.com/ProjectQ-Framework/FermiLib/tree/master/examples/>`_.
+All of these examples (and more!) are explained in detail in the ipython notebook fermilib_demo.ipynb located at `GitHub <https://github.com/ProjectQ-Framework/FermiLib/tree/master/examples/>`_.

 .. toctree::
    :maxdepth: 2